qtproject/pyside-pyside-setup/sources/shiboken6/doc/shibokengenerator.rst

 ``--avoid-protected-hack``
     Avoid the use of the '#define protected public' hack.

-.. _use-isnull-as-nb_nonzero:
+.. _use-isnull-as-nb-nonzero:

 ``--use-isnull-as-nb_nonzero``
-    If a class have an isNull() const method, it will be used to compute the value of boolean casts
+    If a class has an isNull() const method, it will be used to compute the value of boolean casts (see :ref:`bool-cast`).

+.. _use-operator-bool-as-nb-nonzero:

+``--use-operator-bool-as-nb_nonzero``
+    If a class has an operator bool, it will be used to compute the value of boolean casts (see :ref:`bool-cast`).

 .. _api-version: